jameshughes89/cs102/src/site/asn1.rst

 * Moodle was totally broken, it's not my fault it's late.
     * Nice try.
+    * But to hedge, don't try to submit it at the last minute.

 * I accidentally submitted the wrong code.
 Here is the right code, but it's late.
 But you can see that I submitted the wrong code on time!
 You'll still accept it, right?
     * Do you think I was born yesterday?